Are you considering getting

-And women consider abortion for many different reasons.
+Women consider abortion for many different reasons.
 You have the power to make the best decision for you, but to do this it is important to have accurate information about abortion procedures and their potential risks.
-At Prestonwood Pregnancy Center, we use a holistic approach to help you gain information about all of your options, including abortion.
-We will help you understand the different procedures and what you can expect.
-Gather your questions and make an appointment today.
+At Prestonwood Pregnancy Center, we use a holistic approach to help you gain information about all of your options.
+We will help you understand the different abortion procedures and what to expect.